lmg-anon/mikupad/README.md

 Then visit https://localhost:3443/.

+### Using AI servers running on localhost when running mikupad in Docker

+By default, **mikupad** running in server mode will proxy requests to any endpoints.
+For example, if you are running Ollama (which is OpenAI compatible), you can set the endpoint to `http://localhost:11434` and it'll work.

+However, in Docker, you need to replace `localhost` with `host.docker.internal`.
+For example, the correct endpoint to use for Ollama is `http://host.docker.internal:11434`.

+If you are on Linux, you'd need to copy and rename `docker-compose.override.example.yml` to `docker-compose.override.yml`.
+Then, uncomment `services:`, as well as the `ADD LOCALHOST AI SERVER SUPPORT FOR LINUX USERS` section.

 ## Contributing

 Contributions from the open-source community are welcome.
 Whether it's fixing a bug, adding a feature, or improving the documentation, your contributions are greatly appreciated.
 To contribute to **mikupad**, follow these steps: